Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: Introduction

 This paper is structured as follows.
 In Section~\ref{sec:scenario}, preliminaries on the scenario of interest are given.
-In Section~\ref{sec:fr}, the multi-dimensional feasible region is introduced together with its information-theoretic characterization for large number of sources.
-In Section~\ref{sec:jcd}, the principle of JCD is concisely recalled.
-Performance results (for SCCCs and LDPC codes), based on an EXIT approach described in the Appendix, are presented and discussed in Section~\ref{sec:performance}.
+In Section~\ref{sec:fr}, the multi-dimensional achievable region is introduced together with its information-theoretic asymptotic characterization.
+In Section~\ref{sec:jcd}, the principle of JCD is concisely reviewed.
+In Section~\ref{sec:exit}, an EXIT chart-based analysis is derived.
+In Section~\ref{sec:performance}, performance results relative to SCCCs are presented and discussed.
 Finally, Section~\ref{sec:concluding} concludes the paper.

+In the following sections, the notation $p(\pmb{A})$ denotes the joint probability density function (PDF) of the continuous-value elements of a matrix $\pmb{A}$.
+Similarly, $P(\pmb{B})$ denotes the joint probability mass function (PMF) of the discrete-value elements of a matrix $\pmb{B}$.